Skip to main content

 Experiment

-Defines the experiment H2O Hydrogen Torch references to initialize the experiment settings.
+This setting defines the experiment H2O Hydrogen Torch references to initialize the experiment settings.
 H2O Hydrogen Torch initializes the experiment settings with the values from the selected (built) experiment.

 This setting is available only if From experiment is selected in the Problem category setting.